ICT & Computing

 comp1.jpg

-We offer an after-School Computing Club, were children are given the opportunity to explore the world of technology beyond the classroom.
+We offer an 40ter-School Computing Club, were children are given the opportunity to explore the world of technology beyond the classroom.
 The club is open to children from year 1-6 and it provides a fun and supportive environment where students can develop their coding skills, experiment with publishing, digital creativity and general computing skills.

 No Outsiders Logo

-Gr1an Tr1a School Bronze Award
+Green Tree School Bronze Award

 Healthy Schools Logo